fmnoise/flow/README.md

 ### fail

 Example above uses `fail` - simple wrapper around Clojure's core `ex-info` which allows to call it with single argument(passing empty map as second one).
 In addition there's `fail?` which checks if given value class is subclass of `Throwable`.
-Besides being a helper for constructing `ex-info`, `fail` is perfect tool for propagating errors without `throw` and `try/catch`.
-Function can simply return `fail` as a signal that something went wrong during processing, so `then/else/thru` will process it correctly:
+Besides being a helper for constructing `ex-info`, `fail` is perfect tool for propagating errors.
+Function can simply return `fail` as a signal that something went wrong during processing, so `then/else/thru` will process it correctly.
 ```clojure
 (defn ratio [value total]
  (if (pos-int? total)